shollercoaster/adapter-router/docs/Initial Prototype.md

 # Prototype
-Created vector embeddings of textbook OSTEP (Operating Systems: Three Easy Pieces) using embedding model and got top 5 passages on finding cosine similarity for a specific query.
+Created vector embeddings of textbooks OSTEP (Operating Systems: Three Easy Pieces), Neural Networks Theory, Algorithm Design Manual, and Mind, Body, World - Foundations of Cognitive Science, using embedding model and got top passage among all embeddings on finding cosine similarity for a specific query.
 # Model choices
 ## [all-mpnet-base-v2](https://huggingface.co/sentence-transformers/all-mpnet-base-v2)
 - doesn't care about dimensions of query and document as long as chunked sentences don't cross model input dimensions (384 tokens). after encoding all embeddings are of size 768.